DZY122/DiTAS/README.md

 ## Quantizing Diffusion Transformers

-We provide a training script for DiT in [`QuantDiT.py.py`](QuantDiT.py.py).
+DiTAS provide a quantization script for DiT in [`QuantDiT.py.py`](QuantDiT.py.py).
 This script can be used to train class-conditional
 DiT models, but it can be easily modified to support other types of conditioning.
 To launch DiT-XL/2 (256x256) training with `N` GPUs on one node: